dwhiffing/fury/content/blog/post21/body.md

 So, based on the above and some other factors the key points that impact the Indian Ocean region are:

   - Gulf War happened as it did historically, Iraq is neutered and unable to exert too much influence.
 Operation Southern and Northern Watch are ongoing with deployment of Coalition forces continuing roughly in line with historic deployments.

   - Hard(er) line government in Iran.
 Evidence of Soviet funding and refurbishment of equipment

   - Saudi Arabia is less ‘in bed’ with the west due to continued western support of Egypt and other Gulf states, and a desire to keep Soviet benevolence as an option

   - Conflict in Somalia, the civil war, UN mission, battle of Mogadishu and withdraw of forces happened as they did in reality.

   - Eastern Africa is unsettled; the continued influence of the Soviet Union is in direct conflict with China’s attempt to make inroads into African politics.
 Compounded by a general lack of interest in the West, this ongoing friction is leaving opportunities for exploitation by an aggressive Soviet foreign policy.

   - Apparent sponsorship of piracy is starting to gain momentum.
 The going rates in this history for 1994 is \~ $10/Ton, so a bounty of
     \~2-3 Million USD is not uncommon.
 The ships are run aground, the crews freed and the cargo is sometimes sold as a bonus, or just looted locally.
 CTF 150 is patrolling off of Somalia but so far it’s a losing battle.

   - CTF 151 is established in the Gulf of Aden in an effort to curb Piracy there, but also out of concern for a deteriorating situation in Yemen

   - CTF 149 in the Northern Persian Gulf continues as it historically did.

   - NATO establishes a standing Mine Countermeasures group at Djibouti to counter the persistent appearance of mines in the Bab-el Mandeb (BEM) (SNMCMG 3).

   - The US establishes 5th Fleet HQ in Bahrain in Dec 1993, about 18 months earlier than it did historically.

   - The French have reinforced their position in Djibouti somewhat.

   - Tensions between India and Pakistan are very high

 **Sub-Regions:** The following is a quick roundup of the situation by nation, running roughly clockwise around the region.

-**<u>South East Africa:</u>** Ongoing friction sponsored by both the USSR and China have caused continued unrest in this area.
+**<span class="underline">South East Africa:</span>** Ongoing friction
+sponsored by both the USSR and China have caused continued unrest in this area.

 **South Africa** is just coming out of the Apartheid era and has resoundingly elected the ANC in a remarkably free and fair election